-The plaintiff, Heath Evans, was employed by Schlumberger Technology Corporation.
-Evans worked as a wireline operator, a role the Department of Labor classified as requiring very heavy physical labor.
-Evans suffered a workplace injury to his back in November 2013, leading to significant back pain and functional limitations.
-He underwent two surgeries, one in 2014 and one in 2015.
-Despite these surgeries, Evans continued to experience intense back pain, particularly with physical activities involving lifting, bending, twisting, and prolonged sitting or standing.
+Heath Evans worked as a wireline operator for Schlumberger Technology Corporation — a role the Department of Labor classified as requiring very heavy physical labor.
+A workplace back injury in November 2013 led to two surgeries and years of ongoing pain, particularly with lifting, bending, twisting, and prolonged sitting or standing.

 Note: LINA is one of the largest disability insurance companies in the United States.
-LINA used to be a subsidiary of Cigna, and LINA is now a New York Life Insurance Company subsidiary.
+LINA used to be a subsidiary of Cigna and is now a subsidiary of New York Life Insurance Company.

 LINA initially approved the LTD claim and paid benefits for years.
 However, it conducted a review of the claim in 2020.
 Upon review of the claim, LINA made a decision that Mr. Evans was no longer disabled within the definition of disability in the plan and terminated benefits.